DamianB-BitFlipper/travelhax0r/README.md

 }
 ```

+**Important**:
-**Important**: Replace `/path/to/your/travelhax0r/` with the actual path to your TravelHax0r project directory.
+- Replace `/path/to/your/travelhax0r/` with the actual path to your TravelHax0r project directory.
+- You may need to use the full path to `uv`.
+Run `which uv` in your terminal to get the full path and replace `"uv"` with that path in the configuration.